 Even without the notoriety received in the film "Under the Tuscan Sun", the town of Cortona has quite the reputation to uphold.
-Between fact and legend, ancient populations and battles, religion and art, this hilltop town makes a fantastic stop on any itinerary.
+Between fact and legend, ancient populations and battles, religion and art, olive oil and wine, this hilltop town makes a fantastic stop on any itinerary.

 Some would only go as far back as the Etruscan culture which flourished in this area.
 But alas, there is more to the story, or the legend, about the origins of Cortona.
 Though seemingly farfetched, the story is backed up by many “antiquitous writers”:

 108 years after the Great Flood, Noah, navigating from the mouth of the Tiber River … entered the Chiana Valley and liking this place ... because it was very fertile land, stayed to live here for 30 years.
 His descendents, among which a son named Crano ... founded the city of Cortona in the 273rd year after the Great Flood.

 And there you have it.
 But not only the history behind Cortona - but also the birthplace of the founder of Troy (Dardano) - and if you want to follow the story to its end, the descendants of Dardano left Troy and founded Rome!
 Make note, because you will see this name used frequently in the area, even on wine labels.